eyre-rs/eyre/README.md

 This crate is a fork of [`anyhow`] by @dtolnay.
-By default this crate does not add any new features that anyhow doesn't already support, though it does rename a number of the APIs to try to make the proper usage more obvious.
+By default this crate does not add any new features that anyhow doesn't already support, though it does rename a number of the APIs to try to make the intended usage more obvious.
 The magic of this crate is when you need to add extra context to a chain of errors beyond what you can or should insert into the error chain.
 For an example of a customized version of eyre check out [`jane-eyre`](https://github.com/yaahc/jane-eyre).